 The size of a population changes in a dynamic fashion over time, as a function of three demographic factors: births, deaths and migratory flows, each of which shapes the population’s structure over time.
 The main outcome of the current low levels of fertility and mortality in the EU-28 is a progressive ageing of the population.
 This is an ongoing demographic process and its consequences are analysed by policymakers from social, economic and labour-related perspectives.

-Europop2013, the latest population projections released by Eurostat, provide a main scenario and four variants for population developments from 2013 to 2080 across 31 European countries: all of the EU-28 Member States, as well as Iceland, Norway and Switzerland.
-These projections were produced using data for 1 January 2013 as a starting point and therefore include any modifications made to demographic statistics resulting from the 2011 population census exercise.
+The latest population projections released by Eurostat, provide a main scenario and four variants for population developments from 2015 to 2080 across 29 European countries: all of the EU-28 Member States, as well as Norway.
+These projections were produced using data for 1 January 2015 as a starting point and therefore include any modifications made to demography statistics resulting from the 2011 population census exercise.

-This article presents a concise summary of the results from the ‘main scenario’ of Europop2013.
-It is restricted to the period covering 2014 to 2080 and hence the time-series shown begin with the most recent official statistics available at the time of writing (namely, those for 2014); for a more detailed presentation of this data, please refer to an article on Demographic changes — profile of the population.
+This article presents a concise summary of the results from the ‘main scenario’.
+It is restricted to the period covering 2015 to 2080 and hence the time-series shown begin with the most recent official statistics available at the time of writing (namely, those for 2015 or 1 January 2016); for a more detailed presentation of this data, please refer to an article on Demographic changes — profile of the population.

-Fluctuating pattern of population developments during the next six decades
+Population projections suggest there will be a fluctuating pattern of developments during the next six decades

-Europop2013 projections indicate that the EU-28’s population will grow overall by 2.6 % between 2014 and 2080, with the number of inhabitants increasing by 13.2 million persons.
-The EU’s population is projected to peak around 2050, reaching 526 million persons, an increase of 18.7 million (or 3.7 %) compared with the situation in 2014.
-The size of the EU’s population is then projected to fall to reach a low of 519.8 million by 2075, after which a modest increase is projected through to 2080, when the EU-28’s population is projected to still be around 520 million persons (see Figure 1 and Table 1).
+Eurostat’s projections indicate that the EU-28’s population will grow overall by 1.7 % between 1 January 2016 and 1 January 2080, with the number of inhabitants increasing by 8.5 million persons.
+The EU-28’s population is projected to peak around 2045, reaching 529 million persons, an increase of 18.8 million (or 3.7 %) compared with the situation as of 1 January 2016.
+The size of the EU-28’s population is then projected to progressively fall with a population of 519 million persons by the start of 2080 (see Table 1).

 An ageing society